zeyneptandogan/preprocessedpeoples/index.md

 </div>
 <div style="text-align: justify">Here's the extracted Gephi visualization of top 100 actors filtered based on edge weights of 10 for the purpose of clear visualization.
 Pink nodes represents female actors while the blue ones represent male actors.
 Pink edges indicate female to female collaboration while blue edges indicate male to male collaborations.
 Also, nodes with higher degrees are represented bigger than other nodes whereas edges with higher weights are represented with thicker edges.
 <br>
-To zoom in the details based on gender, lets look at the top 30 edges with the highest weights which means that mostly collaborated ones and see the tendency of collaboration between genders.
+To zoom in the details based on gender, lets look at the top 30 edges with the highest weights 🕵️‍♀️, the crème de la crème of collaborations, and see the tendency of connection between genders.
 </div>
 {% include gender_distribution_connections.html %}

-<div style="text-align: justify">Looking into the top 30 edges with the highest weights in the network, it is observed that there are no female to female collaborations within while only 5 edges represent male to female connections, the higher portion of these edges represents male to male connections.
-The pie chart above is also represents the overall distribution of these connections and reveals the underrepresentation of the females within popular actors.
-The maximum number of connections are found as 96.</div>
+<div style="text-align: justify">Looking into the top 30 edges with the highest weights in the network💎, it is observed that there are no female to female collaborations while only 5 edges represent male to female connections.
+Well, it's a male-to-male extravaganza since the higher portion of these edges represents male to male connections.
+The pie chart above also represents the overall distribution of these connections and reveals the underrepresentation of the females within popular actors.
+The maximum number of connections are found as 96. 📊 </div>

 <div style="text-align: justify">Assortativity Coefficient for 'gender': -0.019<br>
-Negative assortivity coefficient here indicates disassortative mixing, suggesting that nodes with different attributes are more likely to be connected.
-Thus there are no gender homophily (i. e. the tendency for actors of the same gender to form social connections or relationships more frequently than would be expected by chance), but rather male and female connections are more likely to occur as expected and higlights collaboration across gender boundaries.
+"No gender cliques, please!" 🚫👬👭 Negative assortivity coefficient here indicates a disassortative mixing, suggesting  that nodes with different attributes ( male and female actors) are more prone to be connected.
+Thus there are no gender homophily (i. e. the tendency for actors of the same gender to form social connections or relationships more frequently than would be expected by chance), but rather male and female connections are more likely to occur just as expected and higlights collaboration across gender boundaries.
 </div>

 <div class="img-container">
     <img id="zoom-img" src="{{ 'assets/img/malenet.png' | relative_url }}" alt="Male Net">
 </div>

-<div style="text-align: justify">Here's the extracted Gephi visualization of top 100 male actors filtered based on edge weights of 10 for the purpose of clear visualization where nodes with higher degrees are represented bigger than other nodes whereas edges with higher weights are represented with thicker edges.</div>
+<div style="text-align: justify">Here's the extracted Gephi visualization of top 100 male actors filtered based on edge weights of 10 for the purpose of clear visualization where nodes with higher degrees are represented bigger than other nodes whereas edges with higher weights are represented with thicker edges.
+Before getting lost in the dazzling details, don't forget to click on the network image for zooming in.🔍 Happy exploring!</div>

 <div class="img-container">
     <img id="zoom-img" src="{{ 'assets/img/femalenet.png' | relative_url }}" alt="Female Net">
 </div>
 <div style="text-align: justify">Here's the extracted Gephi visualization of top 100 female actors with unfiltered edge weights where nodes with higher degrees are represented bigger than other nodes whereas edges with higher weights are represented with thicker edges.<br> The difference in the average degrees in these two subgraphs representing male and female actors indicates that that male actors tend to engage in more collaborations within the film and television industry since males have a higher average degree.
-One explanation can be that male actors are involved in a greater number of partnerships and projects, reflecting a more extensive network of collaborations.
+One explanation can be that male actors are involved in a greater number of partnerships and projects, reflecting a more extensive network of collaborations. <br>
 Transitivity measures the likelihood that if actors A and B collaborate with actor C, then actors A and B might also collaborate directly.
 A higher transitivity would indicate a more interconnected and cooperative network.
-Hence, there is an observed stability in male actors' collaborations compared to female actors' collaborations as expected, highlighting the fact that male actors network is more interconnected with more frequent collaborations between each other.
-One interpretation may be that fewer female actors are available in the movie industry, hence there would be a limited pool of potential female candidates for collaboration and rather they are being connected to male actors.
+Hence, the difference in this measure with respect to genders indicate a stability in male actors' collaborations compared to female actors' collaborations, highlighting the fact that male actors network is more interconnected with more frequent collaborations between each other.
+One interpretation may be that fewer female actors are available in the movie industry, hence there would be a limited pool of potential female candidates for collaboration and rather they are being connected to male actors.<br>
-In conclusion, a higher transitivity in the male actors' network can indicate that tehre ex st more opportunities for collaborative work and stronger professional bonds for males, whereas there are fewer collaboration opportunities and a less interconnected professional community for their female colleagues.
+In a nutshell, a higher transitivity in the male actors' network can indicate that there exist more opportunities for collaborative work and stronger professional bonds for males, whereas there are fewer collaboration opportunities and a less interconnected professional community for their female colleagues.
+Wow, it really is a man's network right?
 </div>

-## Analysis about the Impact of Gender Composition in Cast and Crew on IMDb Ratings
+## The Impact of Gender Composition in Cast and Crew on IMDb Ratings
-<div style="text-align: justify">Before diving into the details of this analysis, let's perform an overarching review of the data. <br>
+<div style="text-align: justify"> Is there a secret formula to higher IMDb ratings?
+Does the gender makeup of the cast and crew play a role in the audience's verdict?
+Does a perfect blend of male and female talents guarantee a banger movie and a stellar IMDb score?👥 Before diving into the details of this analysis, let's take a glance at the data landscape.🌐 <br>
-Firstly, lets look at the average cast and crew gender distributions.
-It should be noted that there is non-binary gender in the dataset, for the cases we dont know the gender or it is not wanted to be expressed.
-As it can be seen from the chart, male dominance shows itself in both crew and cast distributions.
+First, we'll look at the average cast and crew gender distributions.
+It should be noted that there is non-binary gender in the dataset for the cases we dont know the gender or it is not wanted to be expressed.
+As it can be seen from the chart, male dominance shows itself once again in both crew and cast distributions.
 </div>
 {% include average_gender_distribution_cast_crew.html %}

-<div style="text-align: justify">Then, Let's examine the number of movies for each dominant gender from our main character dataset.
-As it is observed, while a very small portion contains more female characters or an equal number of females and males, it has been observed that the number of males is higher in a very large portion of films .
+<div style="text-align: justify"> Then, Let's examine the number of movies for each dominant gender from our main character dataset.
+While a very small portion contains more female characters or an equal number of females and males, it has been observed that the number of males is higher in a very large portion of films .
 </div>
 {% include films_gender_character_distribution.html %}